Things to Know Before Ghorepani Poon Hill Trekking

 Bag for trekking equipment

-Good Trek Equipment plays a vital role in a successful trip.
-This Trek is not at a very high elevation but will still be cold.
+Suitable Trek Equipment plays a vital role in a successful trip.
+This trek is not at a very high elevation, but it will still be cold.
 Here, you can see a shortlist of what you must pack for the Ghorepani Poon Hill.

 • Thermal Layer